 The Board of Visitors is composed of fourteen members, thirteen of whom are appointed by the Governor subject to confirmation by the Senate.
 The fourteenth member is the President of the Board of Agriculture and Consumer Services, who serves ex officio.
 All fourteen members have full voting privileges.
 Three members of the Board may reside outside of Virginia; at least six of the thirteen appointed members are required to be alumni or alumnae of the University.

 The term of office for a visitor is four years, and the visitor is eligible to be reappointed for a successive four years.
 An individual appointed to fill an unexpired term which has become vacant is eligible for appointment to two additional four-year terms.

-The term of the ex officio member of the Board of Visitors begins immediately upon his or her election as President of the Board of Agriculture and Consumer Services and continues for the duration of his or her service as President. (§ 23-115, Code of Virginia, as amended)
+The term of the ex officio member of the Board of Visitors begins immediately upon his or her election as President of the Board of Agriculture and Consumer Services and continues for the duration of his or her service as President. (§ 23-115, Code of Virginia, as amended)-runs concurrently with his/her term as President of the Board of Agriculture and Consumer Services, which is typically from July 1 through June 30.

-The statute provides that for each vacancy on the Board, the Alumni Association of the University may submit, for the consideration of the Governor, the names of three qualified persons.
-The Governor, however, is not limited to the persons on such a list when making an appointment.
+The statute provides that for For each vacancy on the Board, the Alumni Association of the University may submit, for the consideration of the Governor, the names of three qualified persons.
+The Governor, however, is not limited to the persons on such a list when making an appointment (§23.1-2601, Code of Virginia, as amended).

-Prior to appointment, the Virginia Commission on Higher Education may review potential Board appointees and make recommendations about the appointees to the Governor (2.2-2518, Code of Virginia, as amended).
+Prior to appointment, the Virginia Commission on Higher Education Board Appointments may review potential Board appointees and make recommendations about the appointees to the Governor (§2.2-2518, Code of Virginia, as amended).